jasongrahn/da420_hw/discussion3/discussion3_code.md

 So, I'm running it.
 But this is a better resource: <http://www.rdatamining.com/examples/association-rules>

-going to try running it on mtcars,
+I'll run this on mtcars.

-Have to load `MTcars` and make get the factor columns
+Have to load `MTcars` and make the columns into factors
 -----------------------------------------------------

 ``` r